samartzidis/NanoBot/docs/README.md

 <img src="logo.png" alt="NanoBot Logo" />
 </div>

-**NanoBot** is a free, Raspberry Pi powered AI chat robot, ideal for teaching assistance.
+**NanoBot** is a free, Raspberry Pi powered AI chat robot, ideal for **teaching assistance**.
 It can answer or help clarify challenging questions on a wide range of subjects and serve as a live encyclopedia.

 It is primarily designed to run on Raspberry Pi devices but can also run on desktop (Windows and Linux) for testing and evaluation.
 It is designed for the `Raspberry Pi Zero 2 W` platform but will also run fine on more powerful Pi models.
 Note that it requires a 64-bit ARM CPU so it will not run on the Pi Zero 1, Pi 1 and Pi 2.